readium/annotations/README.md

 #### 1.1.1.
 Source

-The target resource MUST be identified by a URL relative to the root of its parent publication.
+The target resource MUST be identified by the URL of an existing resource in the publication.

 If the annotation is attached to an EPUB, the source value must also be present as one of the item/@href values of the [manifest element](https://www.w3.org/TR/epub-33/#sec-manifest-elem).